husseinMohamed7/data-engineering-journey-ITI/Linux&Shell/Day02/lab/answers.md

 ---
 ## 🔸 Lab02-Q1: Create a user account with the following attribute > Username: ali > Fullname/comment: ali iti > Password: ali

+-  I will be using sudo as I'm not logged as root
 - `sudo useradd -c "ali iti" -p ali ali`

 ---